tsnellgrove/dark_castle3/doc/to_do.md

 		- TBD: for Creature prep_verbs, if one creature in room guess that creature, else error
 		- TBD: for Container / Surface prep_verbs, if one class obj in room guess it, else error
 		- TBD: update help() to explain how this works

+		- TBD: validate() clean-up
+			- TBD: fix indents
+			- TBD: elim interp() "random error" option?
+		- TBD: interp() error tuning
+			- TBD: identify interp() errors with "[INTERP]"
+			- TBD: normalize case
+		- TBD: future error enhancements
+			- TBD: combine err_xst() and err_rch() into err_prep_std() ??
+			- TBD: read() of obj w/ writing => "On the {obj} you see written..."
+			- TBD: read() if no writing on obj => "There's nothing written on the {obj}."
+			- TBD: examine writing => "The {writing} reads as follows: n/"
+			- TBD: should it be possible to show() Writing ??
+			- TBD: should "put key in moat" do more? what about "enter moat"
+			- TBD: specific put() error for "put suitcase in suitcase"

 ##########################